a2roger/backup/w1_generativeart/readme.md

 ##### What's `atan2`?

-`atan2(x, y)` can let you compute angles between things.
+`atan2(y, x)` can let you compute angles between things.
 It's similar to `atan(y/x)`, but has the benefit of also producing the correct angle even when x is less than or equal to zero.

 `Agent.update()` uses `atan2()` to find the angle from the agent to the mouse:
 ```java